 New Year’s Eve is a big deal all around the world.
 Families and friends come together to party, count down to the new year, and maybe even get that lucky kiss at midnight.
-But some cultures have their own unique traditions ranging from the spiritual to the fun to the bizarre (looking at you, Denmark, Germany, and the Netherlands!).
-Some are straight-up dangerous and others you might love enough to adopt as part of your own celebrations.
+But some cultures have their own unique traditions, from fortune telling to tossing crockery out the window (or at your neighbor’s door!).
+Here are twelve unique ways that people around the world ring in the new year.

 Eating 12 Grapes